Lackadaisical-Security/Lackadaisical-Copilot/SECURITY.md

 ## 🛡️ Security Statement

 **Lackadaisical Local Copilot** is built with security as a foundational principle.
-We implement military-grade encryption, follow security best practices, and maintain a zero-knowledge architecture to protect user privacy and data integrity.
+We implement enterprise-grade encryption, follow security best practices, and maintain a zero-knowledge architecture to protect user privacy and data integrity across both original and modular interfaces.

 ## 🔒 Security Features